xvitaly/srcrepair/docs/source/hud-manager.rst

 HUD installation
 ==========================================

-To install HUD, select it from the list of available HUDs, press **Install selected HUD** button and confirm this operation.
+To install a HUD, select it from the list of available HUDs, click the **Install selected HUD** button and confirm this operation.

 All required files will be downloaded and installed automatically.

-Do not install more than one HUD because it can lead to unpredictable consequences.
+Do not install more than one HUD, as this may lead to unpredictable consequences.

 .. index:: hud unintallation
 .. _hud-uninstall: